ArfatulAsif/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/2 Logistic Regression/Logistic Regression(Image).md

 ![image1](image2.png)

-## From above we can see that 1st one is label 7 and 7 is the 'Sneaker'
+From above we can see that 1st one is label 7 and 7 is the **Sneaker**

 ```python